yunjay/Exaggerated-Shading/README.md

 ![Demo](./images/demo.gif)

-*Rendering of the 3D object with exaggerated details independent of light orientation can be seen*
+*Rendering of the 3D object with exaggerated details independent of light orientation can be seen.*

-# Method
+## Method

 *Exaggerated Shading for Depicting Shape and Detail* proposes an original shading technique for revealing details at all frequencies, independent of light position and surface orientation.